 - Report any IT issues to a staff member or the IT Department as soon as possible

 - Do not attempt to service, alter or deface hardware, peripherals, equipment, etc.

 MSSM monitors all traffic in real time and can access all transmissions on its network.
 Encrypted websites and passwords are not visible to MSSM.
 Students are responsible for any personal information they distribute on MSSM’s network.
 As such, students should use extreme caution.
 Refusing to allow an MSSM administrator or designee to conduct a computer search will be taken as an admission of guilt.
-There may be no warnings prior to being disconnected from the network for investigatory reasons, though notification to parents/legal guardians and students from the Director of Technology or the Dean of Students will be made within 48 hours.
+There may be no warnings prior to being disconnected from the network for investigatory reasons, though notification to parents/legal guardians and students from the Director of Technology or the Director of Residential Life will be made within 48 hours.